About Chaplin Estates

 Not dissimilarly, Chaplin Estates (like Downton Abbey) was originally predominantly owned, and inhabited by one family – the Chaplin family.
 They had owned a vast piece of land in this area – then known simply as ‘Eglinton’ – since 1860.

 Around 1910, as times were changing, the Chaplin family registered to subdivide the area.
 The Chaplins then managed the subdivision project as the ‘Chaplin Realty Company’.

-The area was carefully marketed as a high class residential district.
+The area was carefully marketed as a high-class residential district.
 The developers of Chaplin Estates had to adhere to a very long list of zoning bylaws, and building restrictions, for each property sold.
-A couple of these restrictions were that stucco exteriors were not to cover more than half the house, and no semi detached homes were allowed.
+A couple of these restrictions were that stucco exteriors were not to cover more than half the house, and no semi-detached homes were allowed.
 Most of the Chaplin Estate lots were sold throughout a 5 year period – between 1920-1925 – at prices ranging from $500 – $9,000.

 In terms of lifestyle, residents are close to local parks and ravines (Oriole Park, Eglinton Park, Summerhill/Moore ravine system), arm’s reach from more urban offerings, a short walk or quick drive to local schools (Oriole Park Junior Public School, St.Clement’s School, North Toronto Collegiate, Upper Canada College) and smack-dab in the middle of a handful of transportation and commuting options.
-This is one well-planned neighbourhood; the Chaplin family clearly had a long-term real estate vision!
+This is one well-planned hood; the Chaplin family clearly had a long-term real estate vision!

 Explore Nearby Neighbourhoods

 Send us a message below, call us at 416-274-2068 or text 416-568-0427.